h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_kmeans.rst

 --------------------------------------

 Sparkling Water provides API for H2O KMeans in Scala and Python.
-All available parameters of H2OKmeans model are described at `H2O KMeans Parameters`_.
+All available parameters of the H2OKmeans model are described at `H2O KMeans Parameters`_.

-The following sections describe how to train KMeans model in Sparkling Water in both languages.
+The following sections describe how to train the KMeans model in Sparkling Water in both languages.

 .. content-tabs::